lukasroegner/homebridge-apple-tv-remote/README.md

 Please install the plugin with the following command:

 ```
-npm install -g @lukas.roegner/homebridge-appletv --unsafe-perm
+npm install -g homebridge-apple-tv-remote --unsafe-perm
 ```

-On macOS, `sudo` may be required to install `node-appletv-x`.
+On macOS, `sudo` may be required to install `homebridge-apple-tv-remote`.

 ## Configuration